3 Steps to Help Your Customer Adopt the Change of Your Project

 Inevitably this also means that it affects business processes – people’s individual ways of working.
 It affects people personally.

-To differentiate this change from other ways, change management is used in project management the Project Management MPM model uses the term Adoption.
-It is adoption by the people who are affected by the project to minimize the disruption and drop in productivity that comes from learning new ways of doing things.
+To differentiate this type of change management from other types we use the term Adoption.
+Learning new habits and routines introduced by the project essentially requires adoption by the people who are affected by the project in order to minimize the disruption and the expected drop in productivity that comes from learning new ways of doing things.

-Adoption is an integral part of any project, and you can’t overstate how important it is: if you want to make sure that your project work doesn’t have to be repeated later, make sure Adoption is done right.
+Adoption is an integral part of any project, and the importance of this cannot be overstated: if you want to make sure that your project work doesn’t have to be repeated later, make sure Adoption is done right.

-Otherwise, everything will unravel back to a disordered state over time, mimicking a natural and well-documented process termed “entropy”.
+If you ignore adoption or minimize it, everything can unravel back to a disordered state over time, mimicking a natural and well-documented process termed “entropy”.

 Step 1: Appreciate the Impacts of Change